 I know there are a lot of posts and courses focused on how to declutter in a weekend, but let’s be real.
 If you want to make thoughtful choices that don’t leave you needing a day to mourn that your life has been catastrophically ripped apart, plan to chunk it out in time blocks.
 If you live in an apartment or smaller house, a weekend might suffice for you, but for most families who’ve been living in the same home for a number of years, it’ll take more time.
 That’s okay, as long as you are dedicated to steady progress.

 - Take before pictures (even if you don’t think the room or closet is that cluttered)

-- Do one room at a time, taking 15-30 minutes a day.
+- Work in one room at a time, taking 15-30 minutes a day.

 - Take time to write out how you envision that room looking.